-Kenai Peninsula College - Kenai River Campus - Security Report
+Kenai Peninsula College - Kenai River Campus - Security and Fire Safety Report

 Providing a safe instructional, living, and working environment is an important goal at UAA.
 UAA is required by federal law to report crimes that occur on campus and at off-campus locations where University classes and other sponsored activities occur.
 Those statistics are available by clicking on the links below.

-At the Kenai Peninsula College - Kenai River campus, the College Director or designee should be contacted at the first indication of an emergency.
+EMERGENCY/CRISIS NOTIFICATIONAt the Kenai Peninsula College - Kenai River campus, the College Director or designee should be contacted at the first indication of an emergency.
 The College Director may be notified by calling 262-0315 or visiting Room 152 in the McLane Building.
 In the evening hours, the Evening Coordinator should be notified.
 The Evening Coordinator may be notified by calling 262-0346 or visiting Room 139 in the McLane Building.
+Residence Life staff may be contacted by calling 262-0256 during business hours or 262-0257 during non-business hours.
 Depending on the nature of the emergency, it may be necessary to phone 911 first and then contact the College Director or designee.
 However, if you call 911, it is still important to contact the College Director or designee because local emergency responders may not notify the College Director or designee that they are responding to an emergency on campus.

 The College Director or designee will notify the campus or the appropriate segment of the community, upon verification of a significant emergency or dangerous situation involving an immediate threat to the health or safety of some of all students or employees occurring on campus.
 The College Director or designee will take into account the safety of the community, determine the content of the notification, and initiate the notification system, unless notification will, in the professional judgment of responsible authorities, compromise efforts to assist victims or to contain, respond to, or otherwise mitigate the emergency.
-This notification may occur via email or via a broadcast over campus telephones.
+This notification may occur via email, broadcast over campus telephones, or through the UA Alerts Notification System which allows participants to choose to be contacted via text message, phone, or email.
+Students and employees are automatically enrolled in UA Alerts.
+TO update your contact information in UA Alerts, go to www.alaska.edu/uaalerts/.
 In the event of an emergency, the College of Director or designee can use a two-way radio to communicate with the Borough.

 The IMT will notify and may consult the Anchorage campus Incident Management Team.
 The IMT has both the decision-making and financial authority needed to address emergencies on campus.
 The IMT may ask the Kenai Peninsula College - Kenai River campus Emergency Response Team (CERT) to help respond to the emergency.
 The CERT is a volunteer group of faculty and staff members who receive periodic training on how to be a first responder including fire-fighting, triage, first-aid, and light search-and-rescue.
 The CERT can be contacted by calling 262-0300.
 The IMT also receives CERT training.
 The IMT meets twice a semester for training and to review campus emergency plans.

 After the initial notification, the IMT may issue subsequent notifications to the Kenai Peninsula College - Kenai River campus community via posts on the Kenai Peninsula College (KPC) Facebook fan page at www.facebook.com/kenaipeninsulacollege, announcements on the KPC website www.kpc.alaska.edu, and/or recordings on the KPC Class Cancellation Line 262-0302.
-IMT members may post flyers at each entrance to buildings affected by the emergency or walk around campus and make verbal announcements.
+Residence Life staff may post flyers at the entrance to residence halls, the front door of each apartment, and/or the entrance to each apartment door and/or stairwell that is affected by the emergency.
+Likewise, IMT members may post flyers at each entrance to buildings affected by the emergency or walk around campus and make verbal announcements.
 The College Director and Marketing & Public Relations Director may also disseminate information to the larger Kenai community via local radio stations and/or the electronic bulletin board on the highway.

 In the event that a building needs to be evacuated, the occupants will be directed to the emergency assembly area.
 The IMT may provide information regarding where events scheduled for that building have been relocated.
 In the event that the entire Kenai Peninsula College - Kenai River campus needs to be evacuated, the IMT may indicate the campus is closed.
+In the event of a campus-wide evacuation, on campus residents would be asked to stay with relatives or friends that live in or around Soldotna.
+If on campus residents do not have local relatives or friends off campus, University Housing will coordinate alternative housing for on campus residents.
 In the event of an emergency, the IMT may ask everyone to shelter-in-place.

 The Kenai Peninsula College - Kenai River campus plans annual fire evacuation drills in the autumn and lockdown drills during the winter.
 In coordination with one of these drills, the Kenai Peninsula College - Kenai River campus will send an email to the campus community that contains a link to the Kenai Peninsula College - Kenai River campus emergency plans.
 Summaries of the emergency plans are also handed out annually to students and employees during these drills.
 In addition, summaries of the emergency plans are posted in each classroom.
 The Director of Student Services at the Kenai Peninsula College - Kenai River campus maintains a description of each drill at the Kenai Peninsula College - Kenai River campus, including the date and time of each exercise and whether it was announced or unannounced.